 A Container Escape Room

 A shipping container makes for an excellent escape room.
-Containers are essentially a large, empty steel unit so the possibilities for converting it into an escape room are endless.
+They are essentially a large, empty steel unit so the possibilities for converting it into an escape room are endless.
 No matter what theme or ideas you have for your escape game, you will be able to transform a container into that style of room with a few modifications.

-Another benefit to a container escape room is that it is portable.
+Another benefit to a modular escape room is that it is portable.
 It’s common to see pop-up gaming experiences appear in town centres and in parks.
 Having a portable escape room means you can bring the experience to people and take your game all over the country.
-Additionally, you can hire and transport your escape room container to private parties or corporate events.
+Additionally, you can hire and transport your escape room to private parties or corporate events.